You can Support Project Access today!

 Letters of Recommendation

 • Please provide three letters of recommendation.
 Letters must be on electronic letterhead with an electronic signature or a scanned PDF of the letter on letterhead with a signature.
 You can obtain letters of recommendation from individuals who are mentors, professors, advisors, or supervisors in any capacity in medicine/health care, not necessarily specialized or focused on reproductive health.
-1 out the 3 letters may be written by a colleague (i.e. co-resident) or someone you mentor.
+1 of the 3 letters may be written by a colleague (i.e. co-resident) or someone you mentor.
 If this individual does not have an institutional affiliation, electronic letterhead for this letter is not necessary.

 • The following are topics we would like to see in letters of recommendation.
 One letter does not need to cover all of these topics.
-Topics include your skills, dedication to, practice and values around:
+Topics include your skills, dedication to, practice, and values around:

 • Patient-centered care and family medicine